fabiocaccamo/django-cache-cleaner/README.md

 ### Admin
 To clear caches using the admin panel:
--   Navigate to the Cache Cleaner / Caches
+-   ➡️ Navigate to the `Cache Cleaner / Caches`
--   Check the caches you want to clear
+-   ✔️ Check the caches you want to clear
--   Select "Clear selected caches" from the actions menu
+-   🧹 Select "Clear selected caches" from the actions menu

 ### Command
 This package doesn't need any setting.